lieltitelbaum/CarApp-IOS/README.md

 # CarApp-IOS

-Did you just get involved in a car accident ?
-This is the App for YOU!
-In CAR, you can exchange information with the other driver, see your accidents history, update your information such as insurance info and also call emergency services.
+CAR is a simple app that helps you handle stressful situations.
+With CAR, you can quickly call emergency services, get insurance details and take photos of the accident.
+CAR makes exchanging info with other drivers quick & easy, and you can even go back and check your history.

-#Created by Liel Titelbaum
+##Created by Liel Titelbaum

 <img src="https://github.com/lieltitelbaum/CarApp-IOS/blob/master/IMG_6073.PNG"
 width="288">